-A machine using a hammer mill to process large (generally organic) materials into a smaller particle size with a higher value.
+A Grinder is a machine using a hammer mill to process large (generally organic) materials into a smaller particle size with a higher value.
 Can be either the tub or horizontal style.
 Grinders are also referred to as recyclers.

 All Peterson tracked machines come standard with triple grouser track shoes.
 Track shoes are what gives a machine the traction in mud, snow, and other soil conditions to move easily.
 Shoe styles range from rubber for indoor and pavement, to heavy duty for rocky ground.
 Different shoes perform best in different conditions.